C-3sc0/pands-project/README.md

 To analyze the Iris Data set with Python, we need to import several Python libraries, each with its specific purpose:

 - ```pandas```: It offers high-performance and user-friendly data analysis tools, specifically designed for working with data in a tabular format.
 It enables working with structured data that contains a set of ordered columns, where each column can have a different data type.
-This makes it highly suitable for analyzing the Iris dataset, which consists of several numerical columns and one categorical column[^17].
+This makes it highly suitable for analyzing the Iris dataset, which consists of several numerical columns and one categorical column[^18].
-- ```numpy```: It provides support for large, multi-dimensional arrays and matrices of numerical data, which are commonly used in machine learning[^18].
+- ```numpy```: It provides support for large, multi-dimensional arrays and matrices of numerical data, which are commonly used in machine learning[^19].
-- ```matplotlib```: It provides support for large, multi-dimensional arrays and matrices of numerical data[^19].
+- ```matplotlib```: It provides support for large, multi-dimensional arrays and matrices of numerical data[^20].
-- ```seaborn```: It is based on matplotlib and provides a high-level interface for creating more complex and informative statistical graphics[^20].
+- ```seaborn```: It is based on matplotlib and provides a high-level interface for creating more complex and informative statistical graphics[^21].

+### Countplot

 Utilizing plots to visualize the Iris dataset is an effective method to examine the data and obtain valuable understanding regarding the correlations between various features present in the dataset.

-By utilizing the ```countplot()``` function, we can obtain a more comprehensive understanding of the parameters of the iris dataset[^21].
+By utilizing the ```countplot()``` function, we can obtain a more comprehensive understanding of the parameters of the iris dataset[^22].

 <details>
 <summary>Class</summary>